Elder Law, Long-term Care & Medicare/Medicaid

 Moving a loved one to senior housing may not be the easiest task.
-Usually, a move is prompted by the death of a family member, an accident or health diagnosis.
+Usually, a move is prompted by the death of a family member, an accident or a poor health diagnosis.

 Apart from the emotional toll, finding suitable housing may prove difficult as well.
 Here are some steps that might make the transition a little easier on families considering long-term senior housing:

-Do not allow a health crisis to prompt a move to senior housing.
+Do not wait for a health crisis to prompt a move to senior housing.